kanittharun/Project/README.md

 # Fall detection
-Fall detection of the elderly
+	This device was created to detect the fall of the elderly.
+Wherever the elderly are, they are able to detect. and alert when there is a fall on the cloud to let the caretaker know

 ## Project Members
 **Device Team**